 It’s important to remember that pilots are some of the most highly trained professionals in the world.
 Often pilots will come from a military background, which means they have many years of service and experience in pressurized flying situations.
 Commercial pilots are trained to very high levels of expertise and they never fly alone, there’s always a co-pilot.
 Planes today are very sophisticated, with many safety features and of course the training is very rigorous for pilots.
 So, in fact, your pilot’s high level of expertise means that you’re in very good and safe hands.

 What happens during a hypnosis for fear of flying session?

 During your session, we will discuss, in detail, your phobia.
 Of course, you will be in the safety of the consulting room.
 So even if you feel a little anxious discussing this, you will be safe in the knowledge that you are on the ground and safe.
 We will discuss what could be the underlying reasons for your phobia.
-The second half of the session is normally a hypnosis relaxation and visualization.
+The second half of the session is normally a hypnosis relaxation and visualisation.
 This will help you become less concerned and more relaxed about flying.
 It may involve running through memories to do with flying or it may be simply helping you identify and let go of things that have been on your mind that may help create your fear of flying phobia.
 There may be small home assignments to be carried out between sessions.
 For example, a home assignment might be to simply drive to the airport and coming home again, if that journey was a source of stress for you.